anderspink/ap_wordpress_plugin/readme.txt

 Anders Pink delivers the content as a briefing- a collection of articles which is updated every few hours.
 You can choose to display any number of articles from this briefing automatically.

 You can also curate content manually.
-Simply review the articles Anders Pink brings back each day and save the ones most important to your learners to a saved board.
+Simply review the articles Anders Pink brings back each day and save the ones most important to your visitors to a saved board.
 You can then choose to display this curated content.
 In this way you can really control the content that is displayed.

 = Pricing =